Work Performance Reports in Project Management

 - Major identified risks

-Performance reporting is an important activity which includes collecting performance information, communicating the progress and forecasting future status of the project as indicated in the communication management plan.
+Performance reporting is an important process which includes collecting performance information, communicating the progress and forecasting future status of the project as indicated in the communication management plan.

-Basically, work performance reports provide invaluable information regarding the project’s current and past performance.
+Basically, reports provide invaluable information regarding the project’s current and past achievements.
 They enable to make estimation considering the analysis.
 They are effective communication tools which facilitate communication and coordination between the project team and stakeholders.

-For example, if the project team decides that the project has deviated from the plan, they may discuss this issue with the funders to provide extra funds to bring back the project on track.
+For example, if the project team determined that the project has deviated from the plan by the help of reports, they may discuss this issue with the funders to provide extra funds to bring back the project on track.

 Which Formats Can Be Used to Create Work Performance Reports ?